ComScore

 • Run time: 43 minutes

-When a mysterious bird grabs Abby's magic wand during a hot-air balloon ride, she and her pals embark on an adventure to retrieve it, making new friends along the way.
+When a mysterious bird (voiced by Elizabeth Banks) grabs Abby's magic wand during a hot-air balloon ride, she and her pals embark on an adventure to retrieve it, visiting new places along the way.
+In these new neighborhoods, Abby and the gang discover new foods, music and languages, plus make new friends of course.
+The usual feel-good learnings from the Sesame Street franchise are present here, including lessons about kindness and finding new friends wherever you go.

 jungle book